OpenMobileAlliance/githubpages-doc-guidelines/content/en/howtoCreatePage.md

 ### 1. Create Webpage
 Inside of this folder [oma_github_pages / content](https://github.com/OpenMobileAlliance/oma_github_pages/tree/main/content), create an empty markdown file called `testfest.md`

-The full content of this webapge can be seen on this page, [TestFest](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/testfests.md)
+The full content of this webpage can be seen on this page, [TestFest](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/testfests.md)

 ### 2. Add Properties
 Inside of this file insert two lines with `---`.
 The content between these two lines is called the `front-matter`.
 Inside of this structure, we will add the `modules` and properties that define the content of the [TestFest](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/testfests.md)webpage.